lightbend-labs/dbuild/docs/src/sphinx/introduction.rst

    [info]  uuid = 48baab8156458005cb2e0569e8e8c2c39221d56e

 The uuid uniquely identifies the tested combination of projects and commits.
 Let us assume that sperformance failed, and that we want to debug it.
-We can use (after installing the `dbuild sbt plugin`_):
+We can use the sbt plugin as follows (more details at :doc:`plugin`):

 .. code-block:: text